eic/epic-prod/docs/RECO/24.04.0/index.md

     SIDIS , Sub-directory or File Count:3
         D0_ABCONV , Sub-directory or File Count:1
             pythia8.306-1.0 , Sub-directory or File Count:1
+                18x275 , Sub-directory or File Count:2
+                    hiAcc , Sub-directory or File Count:1891
+                    hiDiv , Sub-directory or File Count:2034
         Lambda_ABCONV , Sub-directory or File Count:1
             pythia8.306-1.0 , Sub-directory or File Count:1
+                18x275 , Sub-directory or File Count:2
+                    hiAcc , Sub-directory or File Count:3925
+                    hiDiv , Sub-directory or File Count:3915
         pythia6-eic , Sub-directory or File Count:1
             1.0.0 , Sub-directory or File Count:4
+                10x100 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:37850
+                10x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:72798
                 18x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:72500
+                5x41 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:24700
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
                 3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:448
+                3to50deg , Sub-directory or File Count:283
+                45to135deg , Sub-directory or File Count:489
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:175
+                3to50deg , Sub-directory or File Count:133
+                45to135deg , Sub-directory or File Count:177
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:21
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:20
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:525
+                3to50deg , Sub-directory or File Count:425
+                45to135deg , Sub-directory or File Count:649
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:178
+                3to50deg , Sub-directory or File Count:156
+                45to135deg , Sub-directory or File Count:182
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:92
+                3to50deg , Sub-directory or File Count:101
+                45to135deg , Sub-directory or File Count:140
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:219
+                3to50deg , Sub-directory or File Count:219
+                45to135deg , Sub-directory or File Count:250
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:23
+                3to50deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:4
+                130to177deg , Sub-directory or File Count:430
+                3to50deg , Sub-directory or File Count:312
+                45to135deg , Sub-directory or File Count:493
+                etaScan , Sub-directory or File Count:1664
             1GeV , Sub-directory or File Count:4
+                130to177deg , Sub-directory or File Count:183
+                3to50deg , Sub-directory or File Count:142
+                45to135deg , Sub-directory or File Count:144
+                etaScan , Sub-directory or File Count:637
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:27
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:21
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:524
+                3to50deg , Sub-directory or File Count:461
+                45to135deg , Sub-directory or File Count:617
             2GeV , Sub-directory or File Count:4
+                130to177deg , Sub-directory or File Count:185
+                3to50deg , Sub-directory or File Count:159
+                45to135deg , Sub-directory or File Count:189
+                etaScan , Sub-directory or File Count:1595
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:97
+                3to50deg , Sub-directory or File Count:114
+                45to135deg , Sub-directory or File Count:136
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:227
+                3to50deg , Sub-directory or File Count:213
+                45to135deg , Sub-directory or File Count:241
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:4
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:24
+                etaScan , Sub-directory or File Count:86
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:325
+                3to50deg , Sub-directory or File Count:239
+                45to135deg , Sub-directory or File Count:389
             1GeV , Sub-directory or File Count:4
+                130to177deg , Sub-directory or File Count:104
+                3to50deg , Sub-directory or File Count:79
+                45to135deg , Sub-directory or File Count:93
+                etaScan , Sub-directory or File Count:404
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:39
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:37
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:499
+                3to50deg , Sub-directory or File Count:407
+                45to135deg , Sub-directory or File Count:548
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:138
+                3to50deg , Sub-directory or File Count:97
+                45to135deg , Sub-directory or File Count:131
             40GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:668
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:26
+                3to50deg , Sub-directory or File Count:44
+                45to135deg , Sub-directory or File Count:45
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:161
+                3to50deg , Sub-directory or File Count:167
+                45to135deg , Sub-directory or File Count:172
             60GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:1113
         kaon+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:305
+                3to50deg , Sub-directory or File Count:210
+                45to135deg , Sub-directory or File Count:298
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:161
+                3to50deg , Sub-directory or File Count:134
+                45to135deg , Sub-directory or File Count:174
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:32
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:34
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:319
+                3to50deg , Sub-directory or File Count:292
+                45to135deg , Sub-directory or File Count:347
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:179
+                3to50deg , Sub-directory or File Count:150
+                45to135deg , Sub-directory or File Count:183
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:103
+                3to50deg , Sub-directory or File Count:108
+                45to135deg , Sub-directory or File Count:113
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:176
+                3to50deg , Sub-directory or File Count:180
+                45to135deg , Sub-directory or File Count:180
         kaon- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:22
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:347
+                3to50deg , Sub-directory or File Count:230
+                45to135deg , Sub-directory or File Count:373
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:174
+                3to50deg , Sub-directory or File Count:154
+                45to135deg , Sub-directory or File Count:203
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:23
+                3to50deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:27
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:320
+                3to50deg , Sub-directory or File Count:313
+                45to135deg , Sub-directory or File Count:360
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:175
+                3to50deg , Sub-directory or File Count:151
+                45to135deg , Sub-directory or File Count:188
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:87
+                3to50deg , Sub-directory or File Count:105
+                45to135deg , Sub-directory or File Count:127
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:187
+                3to50deg , Sub-directory or File Count:179
+                45to135deg , Sub-directory or File Count:189
         mu- , Sub-directory or File Count:1
             10GeV , Sub-directory or File Count:1
+                etaScan , Sub-directory or File Count:710
         pi+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:289
+                3to50deg , Sub-directory or File Count:223
+                45to135deg , Sub-directory or File Count:328
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:159
+                3to50deg , Sub-directory or File Count:127
+                45to135deg , Sub-directory or File Count:172
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:21
+                3to50deg , Sub-directory or File Count:15
+                45to135deg , Sub-directory or File Count:31
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:332
+                3to50deg , Sub-directory or File Count:296
+                45to135deg , Sub-directory or File Count:355
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:171
+                3to50deg , Sub-directory or File Count:148
+                45to135deg , Sub-directory or File Count:172
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:74
+                3to50deg , Sub-directory or File Count:111
+                45to135deg , Sub-directory or File Count:112
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:180
+                3to50deg , Sub-directory or File Count:169
+                45to135deg , Sub-directory or File Count:187
         pi- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:332
+                3to50deg , Sub-directory or File Count:227
+                45to135deg , Sub-directory or File Count:341
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:162
+                3to50deg , Sub-directory or File Count:144
+                45to135deg , Sub-directory or File Count:182
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:26
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:33
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:346
+                3to50deg , Sub-directory or File Count:312
+                45to135deg , Sub-directory or File Count:344
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:175
+                3to50deg , Sub-directory or File Count:152
+                45to135deg , Sub-directory or File Count:183
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:84
+                3to50deg , Sub-directory or File Count:105
+                45to135deg , Sub-directory or File Count:122
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:180
+                3to50deg , Sub-directory or File Count:175
+                45to135deg , Sub-directory or File Count:186
         pi0 , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:363
+                3to50deg , Sub-directory or File Count:236
+                45to135deg , Sub-directory or File Count:400
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:116
+                3to50deg , Sub-directory or File Count:65
+                45to135deg , Sub-directory or File Count:116
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:39
+                3to50deg , Sub-directory or File Count:14
+                45to135deg , Sub-directory or File Count:41
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:456
+                3to50deg , Sub-directory or File Count:398
+                45to135deg , Sub-directory or File Count:554
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:124
+                3to50deg , Sub-directory or File Count:102
+                45to135deg , Sub-directory or File Count:136
             40GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:655
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:18
+                3to50deg , Sub-directory or File Count:39
+                45to135deg , Sub-directory or File Count:41
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:164
+                3to50deg , Sub-directory or File Count:162
+                45to135deg , Sub-directory or File Count:178
             60GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:1167
         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:24
             10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:297
+                3to50deg , Sub-directory or File Count:281
+                45to135deg , Sub-directory or File Count:295
             1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:141
+                3to50deg , Sub-directory or File Count:118
+                45to135deg , Sub-directory or File Count:147
             200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:28
+                3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:39
             20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:329
+                3to50deg , Sub-directory or File Count:298
+                45to135deg , Sub-directory or File Count:339
             2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:173
+                3to50deg , Sub-directory or File Count:171
+                45to135deg , Sub-directory or File Count:150
             500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:111
+                3to50deg , Sub-directory or File Count:103
+                45to135deg , Sub-directory or File Count:120
             5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:170
+                3to50deg , Sub-directory or File Count:153
+                45to135deg , Sub-directory or File Count:175
 ```